swiftomkar/seneca-fast26-pytorch/AEC_readme.md

 ---

-## Step 5: 🔧 Inside the Docker Container if compute capability is other than sm_70 (V100 GPU):
+## Step 5: 🔧 Inside the Docker Container if compute capability is other than sm_75 (Quadro RTX5000 GPU):

 ### 5.1 Build PyTorch